 Retractile Testicles

-It is normal in boys that have not reached puberty for the testes to move out of the scrotum and into the inguinal canal when it is cold or the cremasteric reflex is activated.
-This is described as retractile testicles and is considered a normal variant.
-This usually resolves as they go through puberty and the testes settle in the scrotum.
-Occasionally they may fully retract or fail to descend and require surgical correction with orchidopexy.
+A retractile testicle is normally sited in the scrotum but moves up and into the inguinal canal when the cremasteric reflex is activated.
+This is considered a normal variant and usually resolves with puberty.
+Rarely, it may fully retract or fail to descend and require surgical correction (orchidopexy).